 1. Bak Chor Mee at Hill Street Tai Hwa Pork Noodles

 Bak Chor Mee or minced pork noodles from Hill Street Tai Hwa Pork Noodles is a must for your Singapore eating itinerary.
-This humble stalls currently holds one Michelin star and one taste of their bak chor mee will reveal why.
+This humble stall currently holds one Michelin star and one taste of their bak chor mee will reveal why.

 Opt for their dry version where springy noodles, slices of tender lean pork, pork mince, creamy pieces of pork liver and crunchy bites of fried fish wallow in a puddle of black vinegar and sambal (chilli sauce).
 Each mouthful bursts with sour, sweet and spicy notes.